 The Directors have a dynamic risk management register in place to help identify key risks and ensure there are measures in place to manage and mitigate risk; and oversee the effectiveness of internal controls and processes.
 The risk management register and associated risk heat map provide a visual reflection of the Company's identified principal and emerging risks.
 These fall into four categories: strategic and business risk, financial risk, operational risk, and regulatory and compliance risk.
-The Committee carries out, at least annually, a robust assessment of the principal and emerging risks and uncertainties and monitors the risks on an ongoing basis.
+The Audit and Risk Committee carries out, at least annually, a robust assessment of the principal and emerging risks and uncertainties and monitors the risks on an ongoing basis.

 The Board has overall responsibility for the Company's risk management and systems of internal controls and for reviewing their effectiveness.
 In common with most investment trusts, investment management, accounting, company secretarial, registrar and depositary services have been delegated to third parties.
 The effectiveness of the internal controls is assessed on a continuing basis and the Committee receives regular reports.
-During the year ended 31 October 2021, committee members were particularly concerned to ensure that the internal controls environments of all third party providers remained robust during the extraordinary circumstances of the ongoing global pandemic and requested assurances that business continuity plans had been enacted where necessary.
-The Committee is satisfied that internal controls and processes remained resilient during this time of remote and hybrid working, that appropriate systems are in place and there is no expectation of any disruption to service quality.